broughjt/barb/source/Base/Decision/Core.lagda.typ

 #link("note://85839d30-6530-4e54-a8ba-efd1c8709928")[fiber] $P(x)$.

-If the type of decisions $A + not A$ for a type $A$ is inhabited, we say the type $A$ is *decidable*.
+If the type of decisions $A + not A$ for a type $A$ is inhabited, we say the type $A$ is *decidable* #cite(<rijke2025>, form: "prose", supplement: "def 8.1.1").
 However, I find this terminology a bit misleading, since "decidable" sounds like a predicate which applies to arbitrary types $A$, but in general the type $A + not A$ need not be a proposition.
 I will use the "decidable" language when it is clear that the types being dealt with are propositions, but when this is not the case I will try to use the more explicit "decision" language.

 ```agda
 Decision : {i : Level} → Type i → Type i